Some types of minor building works do not require planning permission. This is called 'permitted development'.

 What does this mean for my household extension project?

-View Residential extensions for advice on how this may affect a building project at your home.
+View permitted development allowances for extensions on the Planning Portal website for advice on how this may affect a building project at your home.